-FORENSIC SCIENCE 5 periods Year 5 credits GRADES 11-12
+Year GRADES 11-12 FORENSIC SCIENCE 5 periods 5 credits

-Prerequisite: Lab Biology with a grade of "C" or better and departmental recommendation.
+Prerequisite: Lab Biology with a grade of 75% or higher.

 This course focuses on problem solving, designing experiments, testing, and drawing conclusions based on empirical evidence with an emphasis on criminal investigation and forensic methodologies.
 This is a laboratory-based course involving microscopy, chromatography, comparative analysis techniques, electrophoresis, spot tests, and qualitative analysis examinations.
 Writing is an integral part of the course with students being expected to communicate their laboratory results and conclusions, and to be able to analyze case studies.